Franco-Flemish double-manual harpsichord,

 The keywell of the Franco-Flemish harpsichord

 This photograph shows the beautiful decoration of the keywell of the Franco-Flemish harpsichord.
-The quality of the decoration of the nameboard indicates that it must date to the 1786 ravalement by Nicolas Hoffmann and Jacques Barberini, and is just about the only decoration on the instrument from this time.
+The nameboard of the instrument has never been widened and so much date to the last ravalement by Nicolas Hoffmann and Jacques Barberini in 1786.
+The quality of the decoration of the nameboard is very high and is certainly not a later pastiche.
+This means that this is just about the only decoration on the instrument from this time of the second ravalement in 1786.
 Just visible are the decorations on the insides of the keywell which are in a totally different style from any of the paintings on the rest of the instrument carried out in the historical period.
-These are competently carried out on the one hand, but they do not even take into account the eventual presence of the keyboards and keyblocks and these could not, for this reason alone, have been painted in the eighteenth century since any experienced eighteenth-century decorator would have known that they would have to paint only in the area not obscured by the keyblocks.
+These are competently carried out on the one hand, but they do not even take into account the eventual presence of the keyboards and keyblocks/ They could not, for this reason alone, have been painted in the eighteenth century since any experienced eighteenth-century decorator would have known that they would have to paint only in the area not obscured by the keyblocks.

-In the light of all of the research and investigation that has been carried out on this instrument which shows that it is not by Ioannes Ruckers, it would seem to be perverse now to put back a fake signature on an instrument that is clearly not what it is purporting to be.
+In the present restoration, it would have been possible to replace the de Regina namebatten with another fake 'IOANNES RUCKERS ME FECIT ANTVERPIĂ' signature since this is, after all, what the instrument would have had in 1786 when it left the workshop of Nicolas Hoffman.
+This batten with the Ruckers signature was replaced by a black plastic-veneered batten when the instrument came into my workshops.
+Should the fake Ruckers namebatten be re-created for the current restoration??
+This clearly would add yet another layer of confusion to the story of the instrument, so it was opted to replace the de Regina namebatten with a modern plain gilt batten with my signature on the back.
+In the light of all of the research and investigation that has been carried out on this instrument which shows that it is not by Ioannes Ruckers, it would also now seem to be perverse to put back a fake signature on an instrument that is clearly not what it is purporting to be.
 Whatever is done with the batten it seems it would not possible to leave it in the state that the instrument had in in 1786!

-The photograph above, probably taken in 1927, showing a detail of the keywell with the fake signature of Ioannes Ruckers on a namebatten that was subsequently lost.
+The photograph above, probably taken in 1927, shows a detail of the keywell with the fake signature of Ioannes Ruckers on a namebatten that was subsequently lost or destroyed.
 The heavy wire-bar stop levers seen in this photograph also did not survive to modern times.
-The nameboard appears to be glued into the case as is normal, and not loose and removable as it was after the 1970 'restoration' by Roberto de Regina in Buenos Aires.
-The decoration of the bass side of the keywell, partly obscured by the keyblocks, has survived intact and can be seen to the left of the photograph.
+The nameboard appears to be glued into the case as is normal here, and was not loose and removable as it was after the 1970 'restoration' by Roberto de Regina in Buenos Aires.
+The decoration of the bass side of the keywell, partly obscured by the keyblocks, has survived intact to the present and can be seen to the left of the photograph.

-A part of the original vernis martin decoration can be seen in the foreground on the lower part of the front edge of the case in the large colour photograph above.
+A part of the original vernis martin decoration can be seen in the foreground on the lower part of the front edge of the case in the large colour photograph at the top of this page.
 The continuation of this is painted on the front flap and is visible when the front flap is in place with the keywell closed.
+It is notable that, already in 1927, the varnish on the outer case decoration was starting to discolour.

-The keywell cheek decorations have not been cleaned nor restored in any way.
+The nameboard and keywell cheek decorations seen in both of the above photographs show no signs of ever having been cleaned or restored in any way.
 As can be seen here, the keywell decorations are in a good condition and are, thankfully, not discoloured with the thick layer of linseed-oil varnish which was used elsewhere on the instrument.
 There is therefore no reason either to clean it, nor to remove it, nor to restore it.

 Important Features of this harpsichord